The General Skilled Migration program is used to fill skill gaps in the Australian economy by targeting specific occupations.

 What are the processing times for General Skilled Migration program visas?

-• A Skilled Nominated (subclass 190) visa has an estimated processing time of 10-13 months
+- Skilled Nominated (subclass 190) visa is 17-18 months

-• The processing times for the Skilled Work Regional (Provisional) visa (subclass 491) is about 6 months
+- Skilled Work Regional (Provisional) visa (subclass 491) is 17-23 months

 Overview